-5 Ways to Maximize Your Job Search During the Holidays was originally published on Vault.
+5 Ways to Maximize Your Job Search During the Holidays was originally published on Firsthand.

 Thanksgiving is almost here, and Christmas and Hanukkah are around the corner.
 It’s the perfect time to unwind, eat some pie, and take a break from your job search, right?
 Wrong—except for the pie part.
 (There is always time for pie.)
 The holidays are the ideal time to ramp up your job search, especially when it comes to making connections, getting organized, and ensuring you are interview ready.
 Below are five ways that you can maximize the next several weeks and make your application stand out.

 1. Have some turkey with a side of connections.

 Thanksgiving is all about feasting, spending time with the people you love, and—of course—being thankful.
 It is also a great time to catch up with friends and extended family.
 And where there is catching up, there is an opportunity to make connections.
 If you are attending any Thanksgiving dinners or parties (even if virtually), think about who will be there and if any of them work in your target industry or at a company you hope to work for.
 Of course, you shouldn’t approach them and ask them for a job or start lamenting about your job-search plight.
 Instead, share with them your interest and ask if they would have time in the future for an informational interview.

 You don’t need to narrow this group of potential contacts to social events.
 Spend some time on LinkedIn, Facebook, and other social channels, and scope out which of your contacts are working in your target areas.
 Chances are, given that most people are celebrating the holidays virtually this year, they’ll be spending plenty of time checking their messages.
 Reach out and express your interest in learning more about their work.
 The key here is to be genuine—use this as an opportunity to build contacts and learn about the industry.
 The goal is not to put people on the spot and go fishing for a job.
 That said, you never know where some good old networking might lead in terms of job leads and introductions.